deficollective/defiscan/src/content/protocols/euler/euler.md

 `EVaults` are created by users via the Factory contract.
 At creation, users decide whether the newly deployed `EVault` is immutable or upgradeable.
 The [Euler DAO](#security-council) multisig can upgrade all upgradeable `EVaults`.
 If maliciously upgraded, this can lead to _loss of funds_ for all users deposited across upgradeable vaults, as upgrades are executed across all upgradeable `EVaults` at once.
 The upgrade is protected by a 4-day timelock.

-### Per-Vault Parameter Control

-Vaults can either be governed or ungoverned.
-Governors of Vaults can accept new collateral assets and adjust risk parameters.
-Misconfiguration or acceptance of malicious collateral can cause _loss of funds_.
-Governed Vaults can either be governed by the Euler DAO or privately by 3rd-parties.
-DAO-managed vaults have a 48-hour timelock protection.
-Privately-managed vaults may have no timelock protection.

-The [riskSteward](https://etherscan.io/address/0xBdAa3FCc9983bD72feE0F7D017e02673896a976d) multisig (3/5) holds emergency roles that bypass the 48-hour timelock for immediate risk-reducing actions.

-### Oracle System

-Each `EVault` has an oracle router configured at creation.
-The router dispatches requests for quotes to different price sources wrapped in adapters.
-The router governor can update which price feeds are used to price assets.
-The router governor and vault governor are often the same entity.
-Misconfiguration of oracle settings can lead to _loss of funds_ through unfair liquidations or excessive borrowing.

-The [SnapshotRegistry (oracleAdapterRegistry)](https://etherscan.io/address/0xA084A7F49723E3cc5722E052CF7fce910E7C5Fe6) maintained by [Euler Labs](https://etherscan.io/address/0xB1345E7A4D35FB3E6bF22A32B3741Ae74E5Fba27) maintains a reference list of approved oracle adapters, but during user transactions routers do not verify adapter approval before using configured oracles.
-However, users are informed on the Euler App if oracle adapters satisfy certain checks.
 ### Listing of EVaults for EulerEarn Vaults

 The [Euler DAO](#security-council) controls which whitelist (Perspective) is used by all `EulerEarn` vaults via `EulerEarnFactory2` to check whether an `EVault` is accepted to deposit into.
 If unsafe `EVaults` are accepted, this can lead to _loss of funds_.
 The initial configuration uses `EVKFactoryPerspective`, which automatically approves all `EVaults` deployed by the factory.
 If the DAO switches to `GovernedPerspective`, [Euler Labs](#security-council) would manually control which `EVaults` can be used as strategies.